e-n-f/unixio/README.md

 ## try { await unixio.usleep(n) }

-Sleeps for *n* milliseconds by scheduling a Promise to resolve at that time.
+Sleeps for *n* microseconds by scheduling a Promise to resolve at that time.
+(Note that the sleep time is only accurate to one millisecond at best, since that is the unit that the underlying `setTimeout` uses.